yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 1: Include the library in your project

-To include the Yuno Web SDK in your project, add the following script tag to your HTML file:
+Add the following script tag to your HTML file to include the Yuno Web SDK:

 ```html
 <script src="https://sdk-web.y.uno/v1.3/main.js"></script>